-Analysis of 2015 Executive Compensation
+Analysis of 2018 Executive Compensation

-The charts below show the significant percentage of performance-based compensation reported for fiscal 2015 in the Summary Compensation Table for Mr. Gianoni, our CEO, and for our other NEOs as a group.
+The charts below show the significant percentage of performance-based compensation reported for 2018 in the Summary Compensation Table for Mr. Gianoni, our CEO, and on average for our other NEOs as a group.

-\Base salary, actual annual cash bonus and the grant date fair value of all equity grants for 2015.
+Base salary, actual annual cash bonus and the grant date fair value of all equity awards for 2018.